chris-armstrong/dynaglue/README.md

 See the [examples directory](https://github.com/chris-armstrong/dynaglue/tree/master/examples) for a more concise overview of its features in action.

+[Reference Documentation](https://chris-armstrong.github.io/dynaglue/), generated from the source code, also contains useful information about the operations and types you need to use dynaglue.

 ## Status

 This project is currently in in progress (alpha). **Its API is unstable and is undergoing change**,